 Note: It is an offence to dismiss a worker because of a work related injury within six months from when they first become unfit as a result of the injury.

-The successful identification of suitable employment will ultimately be determined by the quality of information collected with regard to:
+The successful identification of suitable employment will ultimately be determined by the quality of information collected about:

 - the worker’s capacity for work